at General information

 Rocktown resides in the Crockford Pigeon Mountain Wildlife Management Area.
 Rocktown is arguably one of the best bouldering locations in the Southeast, known for it’s amazing sandstone and bomber slopers, crimpers, hueco’s, rails, and its intense top outs.
 A hunting or fishing license is required to visit any area within the WMA (Lost Wall, Rocktown, Zahnd).
 You can buy daily or annual licenses.
 The best option for climbers include the hunting, fishing or annual lands pass.
 All licenses include camping.

 No climbing is allowed during these dates.
+Visit Georgia WMA regulations for more info.

 What to Expect